Jahia/widen-asset-picker/doc/en/picker.md

     <%-- Run the app --%>
     !function(e){function r(r){for(var n,i,l=r[0],p=r[1],f=r[2],...
    ```
 2. `widenPickerLoad(data)`.
-This function provides to the `widenPickerInterface` the current value of the form field.
+This function returns to the `widenPickerInterface` object  the current value of the form field.
 3. `widenPickerGet()`.
-This function is called when the contributor clicks the *save* button of the picker.
+This function is called when the contributor clicks the **save** button of the picker iframe.
-The function get the node path of the selected asset from the `widenPickerInterface` and return the path to jContent.
+The function get the node path of the selected asset from the `widenPickerInterface` object and return the path to jContent.
     ```js
+    //called when click the picker save button function widenPickerGet() {
         const pickerInterface = getCustomWidenPickerInterface();
         if(pickerInterface !== undefined) {
             return pickerInterface.data;
+        }
     }
     ```